 As a rule, all merge field fonts (first, last, title, department…) are set to auto-reduce allowing a very long name to print without truncation.
 If you require static font sizes regardless of the character length, you’ll have to know your maximum character length prior to truncation, then publish your badge data accordingly.
 Your badges will be printed “as is”; truncated or not, and reprinted at your cost if required.

-We suggest that you do not use square photos based on the fact the most faces are taller than they are wide.
+We suggest that you use rectangle oriented photos and do not recommend using square photos based on the fact that most faces are taller than they are wide.
 In most cases, photos should be cropped full face with very little backdrop showing.
 We do not recommend using a backdrop as color coding for this reason.
 We suggest color bars and thick borders for effective color codes that are easily identified.

 Your badge orientation can affect the success of your ID badge initiative.
-Please choose your badge orientation on To Design MY Badge Vertically or Horizontally
+Please read the linked article on To Design MY Badge Vertically or Horizontally?

 As a default, badges are printed in black only on the back.
 No grayscale options, as they will appear pixelated.
 Provide your backside text information in an MS Word or text file.
 We can print in color on the back, but make sure you have upgraded your project to include color back printing as it does increase cost.
 If you do not have anything printed on the back of your badge, you should ask your team this one question: The back of our badge is like a billboard on a busy highway and it will get looked at many times delivering no message; so what message would make this valuable real-estate to our organization?
 If you end up with nothing, then blank it is.